 PBIS Tool Highlights

 The main purpose of this intervention is to maintain instruction while handling a classroom disruption.
 During instruction, the teacher will move around the room, providing direct instruction of the content.
-If a student becomes off task, the teacher can move toward that student briefly.
-As the student refocuses, the teacher should make brief eye contact to reinforce the on-task behavior and move away.
+If a student becomes off-task, the teacher can move toward that student briefly.
+As the student refocuses, the teacher should make brief eye-contact to reinforce the on-task behvior and move away.

 Physical proximity can be a first line of defense for any misbehavior in the classroom.
 Like any intervention, caution must be used to prevent escalation of the behavior.
 Sometimes a student may view the closer proximity of the teacher as threatening.
 In this case, the student may become physically and/or verbally aggressive.
 Use professional judgement in the use of physical proximity and make considerations to students' background and experiences.